National Day for Staff Networks

 Staff networks offer you the opportunity to discuss challenges you have faced at work in a safe space surrounded by people like yourself.
 You can talk, share experiences and offer support and advice in a confidential setting; this engagement is strongly supported by the University of Plymouth yet remains independent and impartial.

-Being part of a staff network helps to voice concerns that could go unreported and you are empowered to improve University policies and practices and help implement change.
+Being part of a staff network helps you to voice concerns that could go unreported and you are empowered to improve University policies and practices and help implement change.
 All staff networks are represented at the University's Equality, Diversity and Inclusion Committee (UEDIC) and are genuinely involved in decision making and policy reviews; you have the opportunity to be the change you want to see.

 Each staff network is run by its members and they all work slightly differently with a range of social events, meetings and learning opportunities; the best way to find out more is to contact the network you are interested in joining.